RockefellerArchiveCenter/iiif-image-scripts/README.md

 Creates IIIF presentation manifests based on unique ArchivcesSpace refids in an image directory.
 All files starting with the same ref_id will be added to the manifest as image annotations.

-Uses the `IIIF-Prezi` manifest factory to make Presentatino API 2-compliant manifest files.
+Uses the `IIIF-Prezi` manifest factory to make Presentation API 2.1-compliant manifest files.

 All manifest files will be pushed to an S3 bucket in the `/manifests/` directory after creation.